 Cardboard palms prefer well-drained, sandy potting mix.
 A slightly acidic pH of 6.0 is perfect for this plant.

-You may choose to mix equal parts of peat moss and sharp sand or stick with a good, well-draining potting soil for indoor use.
+Choose to mix with equal parts of peat moss and sharp sand or stick with a good, well-draining potting mix for indoor use.

 Potted palms will need to be transplanted to a new pot when the plant begins looking crowded, or the soil has been exhausted.

 The process is relatively simple whether you move to a pot or an outdoor setting.